IFU for Medical Devices

 Although this post is about the IFU, I think it makes sense to briefly discuss the medical device labelling requirements as well.

-Labels of Medical Devices label shall bear the following:
+Labels of medical devices in the EU shall bear the following:

 - the name/trade name of the medical device;